Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 • evolutionary and molecular mechanisms favoring epidemics, emergence and/or host changes

-• eco-environmental factors favouring epidemics and/or emergencies
+• eco-environmental factors favoring epidemics and/or emergencies

-• Socio-economic factors favouring epidemics and/or emergencies
+• socio-economic factors favouring epidemics and/or emergencies

-To carry out their research process,
+To carry out their research,

 Read more